Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Discrimination dynamics in a multilingual model

 \subsection{General Experimental setup}

 \paragraph{Model} To study pretraining dynamics in a multilingual setting, we use the base version of XLM-R \cite{conneau2020unsupervised} (L = 12, H = 768, A = 12, 270M parameters), a widely used multilingual masked language model.
-Specifically, we rely on the checkpoints released by \citet{blevins2022analyzing}, who retrained XLM-R from scratch in order to examine the evolution of language representations during pretraining\footnote{Details of the pretraining scheme can be found in \citet{blevins2022analyzing}}.
+Specifically, we rely on the 39 checkpoints released by \citet{blevins2022analyzing}, who retrained XLM-R from scratch in order to examine the evolution of language representations during pretraining\footnote{Checkpoints were saved every 5k training steps up to step 50k and then every 50k steps until the final 1.5M update.
+Details of the pretraining scheme can be found in \citet{blevins2022analyzing}.}.
 All evaluations and analyses in this work are based on the representations from these checkpoints.

-\paragraph{ABX Languages and Dataset} We construct ABX triplets and perform evaluations using the WMT24++ dataset \cite{deutsch2025wmt24++}, a multilingual corpus of 55 languages with sentence-level alignments across all language pairs.
+\paragraph{ABX Languages and Dataset} We construct ABX triplets and perform evaluations using the WMT24++ dataset \cite{deutsch2025wmt24++}, a multilingual corpus of 55 languages with parallel sentence-level alignments across all language pairs\footnote{Here, “alignment” refers strictly to parallel corpus sentence alignment ensuring meaning equivalence.}.
 From this corpus, we select 36 languages spanning a broad range of families, scripts, and typological features (see Appendix~\ref{app:languages} for the complete list).
 This selection yields 630 unordered language pairs.
 Triplets are sampled randomly from aligned sentence pairs, ensuring that each triplet satisfies the relevant ABX condition (form or meaning), and that the sample size is sufficient to ensure broad and unbiased coverage.
 For each evaluation mode and language pair, we generate approximately 100{,}000 triplets.
 Unless stated otherwise, we report discrimination scores averaged across all layers.
 In most analyses, we present scores separately by checkpoint to track how discrimination abilities evolve during training.
 In addition to language-pair scores, we compute a global LD or MD score for each language, defined as the average across all pairings with the other 35 languages.
 These global metrics offer a higher-level view of how well a language is discriminated or semantically aligned within the multilingual space.